Perfect Сlimate

 Things are easier if you are a national of the European Union countries.
 A residence certificate for you is of unlimited validity.
 The list of documents needed for applying: a passport or identity card, 4 photographs, a rental contract for accommodation or title deeds, proof of sufficient income (bank statements or certificate from the employer), health insurance coverage.

 Other nationals will need a visa to enter Greece.
 The visa type depends on the purpose of the visit (work, studying, etc.).
-If you are a foreigner and plan to stay for a longer period than you can stay with your visa, you will also need to obtain a residence permit.
-You have to do it within the first 2 months after your arrival.
-Greek authorities recommend you apply immediately because there can be delays.
-And if the permit is delayed, you will have to leave the country because your visa has expired.
-The application can be made at the town hall or local police stations.
+If you plan to stay longer than your visa allows, you must also obtain a residence permit.
+This should be done within the first 2 months of your arrival.
+Greek authorities recommend you apply immediately to avoid delays.
+If your permit is delayed, you will have to leave the country because your visa has expired.
+The application can be submitted at the town hall or local police stations.

 Healthcare

 There are 2 healthcare options: public healthcare and private insurance.
-Greek healthcare expenditure per capita is about $1,501 or 1,424 in euro.
-And it keeps showing a decline in costs from year to year.
+Greek healthcare expenditure per capita is about $750

 Public medical service provides people with emergency visits for free.
 People of different jobs and nationalities can get urgent medical care for free.
 If you pay contributions on a regular basis, you will also get help without paying anything.
 In other cases, you will have to pay out of your pocket or through the insurance plan provided by your employer.